 Information security needs to be a critical component of all businesses.
 There are many ways to lock down your information security and there are also many ways to test how secure your organization actually is.
-A penetration test is one of those methods for testing the security of your organization.
+A penetration test is one of those methods for testing the security posture of your organization.

 What is a penetration test?